n2b8/bird-species-classification/README.md

 - Correct classifications: The model consistently focused on the full bird—wings, body, tail—capturing key identification features.
 - Misclassifications: Model attention was limited to heads or backgrounds, often missing distinguishing traits.
+- These findings were especially useful for identifying weak spots in the model’s generalization to occluded or off-angle birds.

 **LIME**